sqlobject/sqlobject/docs/SQLObject.rst

 non-empty string, especially ``yes``, ``true``, ``on`` or ``1``; an empty string or ``no``, ``false``, ``off`` or ``0`` for False.

+There are also connection-specific parameters, they are listed in the appropriate sections.

 Lets first set up a connection::

     >>> import os